 Hearts on Fire Diamonds promote itself as the World’s Most Perfectly Cut Diamond relying on precise proportions and higher degrees of optical precision.

 Our relationship with Hearts on Fire diamonds goes back to the mid-1990s when we were blazing the trail for selling internet diamonds.

 At that time, one of the things which distinguished us from the rest of the pack was our focus on Hearts and Arrows diamonds.
-The incredible and extremely rare pattern of hearts and arrows is visible through a special scope.

 Our History with Hearts on Fire Diamonds:

 Shortly after launching Nice Ice on the Internet in February of 1996, we ran across a company called Hearts on Fire.
 We were attending the JCK Diamond and Jewelry trade Show in Las Vegas, Nevada.

 At the time we were importing Hearts & Arrows diamonds directly from diamond cutters in Antwerp, Belgium and Ramit Gan / Tel Aviv, Israel.
 However, we realized that the people behind Hearts on Fire diamonds had what it took to take the marketing of Hearts and Arrows Diamonds to the next level.

 We signed up to be an authorized dealer for Hearts on Fire diamonds.
 If I recall correctly, we were Authorized HOF dealer #18 in the United States.
 The image shown here is an illustration from their website.

 We sold quite a few "Hearts on Fire Diamonds" via the Internet.
 However, there was an understanding that we were not permitted to sell "HOF Diamonds" in any city where another authorized Hearts on Fire Diamonds dealer was located.
 In the early days of the internet, this was not much of an issue.